The Five Doctors: Home media

-The Five Doctors was first released on VHS and Betamax in September 1985, accidentally using the slightly shorter version sold to the USA.
+"The Five Doctors" was first released on VHS and Betamax in September 1985, using a unique to home video edit trimmed to allow the release to use a 90m cassette.
 In 1990, the story was re-released, on VHS only, using the original UK broadcast edit.
 This version was also released on US LaserDisc in 1994.

 A Special Edition of the episode (originally called the Collector's Edition), with updated special effects, surround-sound compatibility and an alternate editing of the raw material was released on VHS in 1995 in a box set with the video of The King's Demons and a limited-edition postcard album.
 This version also features a special BBC video ident, showing said ident being whisked away by the Time Scoop.
 The Special Edition was the first Doctor Who story to be released on DVD, on 1 November 1999.
-The Region 1 version has a commentary track by Peter Davison and writer Terrance Dicks.
+The Region 1 version has a commentary track by Peter Davison and Terrance Dicks.
 This would later be carried over to the 2008 re-release in Region 2.

-On 22 August 2005 it was announced that The Five Doctors would be the first Doctor Who story to be made available to download to mobile phones, in a deal between BBC Worldwide and the technology firm Rok Player.
+On 22 August 2005 it was announced that "The Five Doctors" would be the first Doctor Who story to be made available to download to mobile phones, in a deal between BBC Worldwide and the technology firm Rok Player.
 The story was re-released as a 25th anniversary edition DVD on 3 March 2008.
 This release contains both the original broadcast version and the special edition.
-The special was a free gift in issue 4 of Doctor Who DVD Files.
+The special was a free gift in issue four of the Doctor Who DVD Files.

-On 28 August 2015, The Five Doctors was released in Germany—with the German title Die Fünf Doktoren.
+On 28 August 2015, "The Five Doctors" was released in Germany—with the German title Die Fünf Doktoren.

+In September 2023, the story was released again in an upgraded format for Blu-ray, being included with the other stories from Season 20 in the Doctor Who - The Collection Box Set.
+This release featured the original 1983 version, updated with new special effects.
+The only change retained from the 1995 version was Rassilon's voice.

 Special Edition differences

-There are many differences between the original version of the episode and the special-edition version.
-They are:
+There are many differences between the original 1983 version of the episode and the 1995 special-edition version.
+Many of these changes were not carried over to the 2023 version.